pau-dim/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 After the X-Road governing authority has accepted the registration, the registration state of the authentication certificate is set to "Registered" and the registration process is completed.

-**Note:** If the registration request is rejected by the X-Road governing authority, no automatic notification is sent to the Security Server administrator and the authentication certificate remains in the "Registration in process" state on the Security Server.
-The X-Road governing authority must notify the Security Server administrator about the rejection of the request through an external channel, e.g., email.

-After a rejected authentication certificate registration request, complete the following steps to send a new authentication certificate registration request:

-1. Unregister the authentication certificate (see [5.6.1](#561-unregistering-an-authentication-certificate)).
-2. Delete the authentication certificate (see [5.6.2](#562-deleting-a-certificate-or-a-certificate-signing-request-notice)).
-3. Import an authentication certificate from the local file system (see [3.2.3](#323-importing-an-authentication-certificate-from-the-local-file-system)).
-4. Register the authentication certificate (see [3.3.1](#331-registering-an-authentication-certificate)).

 ### 3.4 Changing the Security Server Owner

 **Access rights:** [Registration Officer](#xroad-registration-officer)